 A Boolean value that specifies whether the dialog can be maximized. true if the Maximize button is shown; otherwise, false.

-A Boolean value that specifies whether the dialog opens in a maximized state. true the dialog opens maximized.
-Otherwise, the dialog is opened at the requested sized if specified; otherwise, the default size, if specified; otherwise, the autosized size.
+A Boolean value that specifies whether the dialog opens in a maximized state.

 A Boolean value that specifies whether the Close button appears on the dialog.